Shiv Sena MP Sanjay Raut gets bail in money laundering case

 A special court in Mumbai granted bail to Shiv Sena MP Sanjay Raut on Wednesday in a money laundering case filed by the Enforcement Directorate, Live Law reported.
 Raut was arrested on July 31 after the Enforcement Directorate searched his house in connection with the case.

 After the verdict, Additional Solicitor General Anil Singh requested the court to put the bail order on stay.
 Singh said that he wanted to read the order and chalk out the procedure of filing an appeal against it in the High Court, Bar and Bench reported.

-Special Judge MG Deshpande will decide on the stay around 3 pm.
+At 3 pm, Special Judge MG Deshpande rejected the stay on the bail, ANI reported.

 The Enforcement Directorate is investigating Raut’s involvement in the Patra Chawl scam, which involves an alleged fraud of Rs 1,034 crore.
 The agency has alleged that Raut and his aides made fraudulent financial transactions related to the redevelopment of the chawl – a building consisting of several tenements – in Mumbai.